johan-uribe21/DRF-Dockerized-Template/README.md

 ## Setup

-Step 1: In root directory of this project, run `docker build .'
+Step 1: In root directory of this project, run `docker build .`

-Step 2: In same directory, run `docker-compose build'
+Step 2: In same directory, run `docker-compose build`

 ## Django Commands